SoleraFinance/solera-avs-hackathon/README.md

 You can also move stable coins from one chain to another without going through bridges, paying fees or taking on additional risks.

 Solera runs as an EigenLayer Active Validated Service (AVS)

+### Is Solera a bridge?

+No. While bridges mint wrapped tokens, Solera only operates in native tokens on all chains.
+The collateral is locked on its native chain while the stable coins are minted natively on the supported blockchains

 ### Why do we need another stable coin?